Music of the American Civil War: In camp

 Many soldiers brought musical instruments from home to pass the time at camp.
-Banjos, fiddles, and guitars were particularly popular.
+Banjos, fiddles, concertina, and guitars were particularly popular.
 Aside from drums, the instruments Confederates played were either acquired before the war or imported, due to the lack of brass and the industry to make such instruments.

 Musical duels between the two sides were common, as they heard each other as the music traveled across the countryside.
 The night before the Battle of Stones River, bands from both sides dueled with separate songs until both sides started playing "Home!
 Sweet Home!", at which time soldiers on both sides started singing together as one.
 A similar situation occurred in Fredericksburg, Virginia, in the winter of 1862–63.
 On a cold afternoon, a Union band started playing Northern patriotic tunes; a Southern band responded by playing Southern patriotic tunes.
 This back and forth continued into the night, until at the end both sides played "Home!
 Sweet Home!" simultaneously, to the cheers of both sides' forces.
 In a third instance, in the spring of 1863, the opposing armies were on the opposite sides of the Rappahannock River in Virginia, when the different sides played their patriotic tunes, and at taps one side played "Home!
 Sweet Home!", and the other joined in, creating "cheers" from both sides that echoed throughout the hilly countryside.

 Both sides sang "Maryland, My Maryland", although the lyrics were slightly different.
 Another popular song for both was "Lorena".
 "When Johnny Comes Marching Home" was written in 1863 by Patrick Gilmore, an immigrant from Ireland, and was also enjoyed by both sides.